CodeWringer/word-generator-foundryVTT/README.md

   "Abe",
   "Albert",
 ];
-// The only mandatory constructor parameter-object properties are:
+// The mandatory constructor parameter-object properties are:
 // `sampleSet`, `targetLengthMin`, `targetLengthMax` and `sequencingStrategy` const generator = new WordGenerator({
   // A string array of the words to base word generation on.